maxwellE/LikeBomb/README.md

 ========
 By: Maxwell Elliott

-A nifty Ruby script that will like and/or comment "Cool!" every one of your friends statuses and/or photos!
+A nifty Ruby script that will like and/or comment "Cool!" every one of your friend's statuses and/or photos!